juseljuk/IBM-RPA-Watson-Assistant-Integration/README.md

 This Github repository explains the things you need to be aware of when integrating IBM Watson Assistant with IBM RPA and also provides an example implementation that you can use to test the integration also yourself.

 ## Integration with IBM Watson Assistant
 IBM Watson Assistant (WA) is one of the leading enterprise chatbot/AI solutions.
-The customers using it are from different industries and sizes.
+It has been named as a leader by both Gartner and Forrester and already has several significant customers from different industries using it.

 ![](./images/WA_customers.png)

-Xxxx
+Our intention here is not to explain how WA works, but to focus on how to use IBM RPA together with WA.